 \subsection{Arabidopsis Thaliana}

-Since we have access to a validated gold standard of the Arabidopsis thaliana dataset, we compared the alternative methods in terms of their ability in recovering explanatory variables with a true association.
-Figure~\ref{fig:at_roc} illustrates the area under the ROC curve for each response variables for Arabidopsis thaliana.
-By analyzing the yielded results, it can be concluded that TgSLMM equals or outperforms the other methods for all of responses.
-We can also reach that TgSLMM allows for dissecting individual explanatory variable effects from global genetic effects driven by population structure.
+Since we have access to a validated gold standard of the Arabidopsis thaliana data set, we compare the alternative algorithms in terms of their ability in recovering explanatory variables with a true association.
+Figure~\ref{fig:at_roc} illustrates the area under the ROC curve for each response variable for Arabidopsis thaliana.
+By analyzing the results, we conclude that TgSLMM equals or exceeds the other methods for all of responses.
+TgSLMM allows for dissecting individual explanatory variable effects from global genetic effects driven by population structure.

-Further, we applied cross-validation to evaluate the proposed model's ability of response prediction.
-Using the data our method selects, 61.4\% of prediction for Arabidopsis thaliana is better than using origin dataset, 56.8\% is better than employing Tree-Lasso, 79.5\% is better than applying LMM-Lasso, 84.1\% is better than MCP and SCAD, 66.0\% is better than Lasso, 91.0\% is better than LMM-BOLT, 56.7\% is better than LTMLM.
+Further, we simply apply linear regression and cross-validation to evaluate the proposed model's ability of response prediction versus all the algorithms.
+Using the explanatory variables our proposed method selects, 61.4\% of prediction for Arabidopsis thaliana is better than using origin data set, 56.8\% is better than using the data after employing Tree-Lasso, 79.5\% is better than applying LMM-Lasso, 84.1\% is better than MCP and SCAD, 66.0\% is better than Lasso, 91.0\% is better than LMM-BOLT, 56.7\% is better than LTMLM.
 Our method only works worse than LMM-Select while considering prediction.